Year-Round Whale Watching - In the Company of Whales

 "We measure intelligence first by brain size and complexity - dolphins and other whales appear to be second only to modern humans.
 Observing their behavior - they are self-conscious individuals with personality, memory and the ability to reflect on their own thoughts.
 This actually meets the definition of a person, and is consistent with the brain evidence."
 Lori Marino, neurobiologist

-Nothing beats the awe-inspiring beauty of the Waianae coast, except maybe the equally stunning wildlife.
+Nothing beats the awe-inspiring beauty of the Waianae coast, except maybe the equally stunning and diverse wildlife.
 Get in touch with your Wild Side and meet your finned counterparts on whale and dolphin encounters - Hawaii's year round whale watching of "Other Marine Mammals"...

 WHALE PHOTOS from Wild Side Whale Watch Cruises